satendra27/Document-Clustering-Using-Topic-Modelling/README.md

 > 📝 Make sure these images are placed in your `/static/screenshots/` folder or use relative GitHub raw URLs if hosted there.

 ---
+🚀 Project Functionalities
+This web application enables users to discover the category or topic of a document using unsupervised machine learning.
+The main features include:

+🧠 1.
+Prediction Module
+Accepts input via text box or .txt file upload.

+Applies text preprocessing and TF-IDF vectorization.

+Uses KMeans clustering to assign the input document to a cluster.

+Displays the predicted topic/category using a clean UI.

+📊 2.
+Probability Distribution
+After prediction, the model computes the probability distribution across all clusters.

+Visualized using a bar chart, highlighting the predicted cluster.

+Helps users understand how confident the model is in its prediction.

+📂 3.
+Recent Predictions
+Shows a short summary (first 100 characters) of recently analyzed documents.

+Displays the corresponding cluster number and predicted topic for each.

+Allows users to track and compare previous results during the session.

+📈 4.
+Analysis Dashboard
+Generates a WordCloud of the top 10 keywords from the predicted cluster.

+Helps visualize the most frequent and significant terms in the topic.

+Enhances interpretability of the clustering results.

+📌 5.
+About Section
+Describes the purpose of the project and the technologies used.

+Outlines the advantages of using unsupervised topic modeling in real-world applications.

+📫 6.
+Contact Form & Footer
+Users can send feedback or inquiries directly via the Contact Us form.

+The footer includes useful links (GitHub repo, deployment link, credits, etc.).

 ## 🌐 Live Demo